Operations Intern Visa Sponsorship Jobs in Oregon

 Which visa types are most common for operations intern roles in Oregon?

 Most international students doing operations internships in Oregon work under F-1 OPT or CPT, which allows them to work for any employer without the employer filing a separate petition.
-For post-graduation roles that began as internships, H-1B is the standard pathway, though it requires employer sponsorship and USCIS selection.
-J-1 intern visas are also used, typically through a designated sponsor organization.
+For post-graduation roles that began as internships, H-1B visa is the standard pathway, though it requires employer sponsorship and USCIS selection.
+J-1 visa intern visas are also used, typically through a designated sponsor organization.

 How to find operations intern visa sponsorship jobs in Oregon?